godotengine/godot-docs/learning/features/2d/particle_systems_2d.rst

 .. image:: img/paranim2.gif

 This parameter is useful because, by rotating the node, gravity will also be rotated.
-Changing direction keeps them separate.
+Changing direction allows them to be separated.

 Spread
 ------

-Spread is the angle at which particles will randomly be emitted.
-Increasing the spread will increase the angle.
-A spread of 180 will emit in all directions.
+This parameter is the angle in degrees which will be randomly added in either direction to the base ``Direction``.
+A spread of ``180`` will emit in all directions (+/- 180).

 .. image:: img/paranim3.gif